-Make sure your title is unique and not what is already what is already popular
+Make sure your title is unique and not what is already popular.

 Step 4 of answering ‘ how to write a book title ‘

-After doing the exhaustive task of research, you will have a good idea of what works in grabbing attention of the readers.
+After doing research, you will have a good idea of what works in grabbing the attention of the readers.
 But this is not it.
 Digging all the popular titles in your genre should also make you aware of the ideas that have already been used and are closed for you.
-I say closed because the identity of the some other other book is attached to that idea.
+I say closed because the identity of some other book is attached to that idea.
 And you want the identity of your book to stand out, be unique and not what is already cliched.
-Don’t you?